zeek/zeek-docs/doc/scripts/base/bif/pcap.bif.zeek.rst

    there's no active packet source or the pcap filter ID does not exist.

-   :id: The PCAP filter id of a precompiled filter.
+   :param id: The PCAP filter id of a precompiled filter.

    :returns: A state value denoting whether any warnings or errors were